-The Yucca rostrata really gives a unique atmosphere to your garden or room, because of its very unique shape: a trunk surrounded by leaves cut off from years ago, and a crown of long thin leaves ending in a point.
+The Yucca rostrata truly creates a unique atmosphere in your garden or room, due to its very distinctive shape: a trunk surrounded by cut leaves from years ago, and a crown of long thin leaves that taper to a point.

 The Yucca rostrata is a slow grower.
-Therefore, even the smaller sizes are already quite expensive.
-If you are looking for a plant that does not overshoot, then the Yucca rostrata is a good choice.
+That is why even the smaller sizes are quite expensive.
+If you are looking for a plant that doesn't get too large, the Yucca rostrata is a good choice.

-Planting a Yucca is not much different than planting any other plant.
-Try to keep the root ball as damage-free as possible.
-Make sure the root ball is surrounded with a good nutrient medium.
-We recommend Florentus Mediterranean Nutrient Soil for this purpose.
-Make a hole in the soil or potting soil deep enough for the root ball.
-Around the root ball, press the soil well and fill until there is no more trench around the root ball.
+Planting a Yucca is not much different from planting any other plant.
+Try to keep the root ball as undamaged as possible.
+Ensure that the root ball is surrounded by good nutrient soil.
+We recommend Florentus Mediterranean potting soil for this purpose.
+Make a hole in the soil or potting mix, deep enough for the root ball.
+Firm the soil around the root ball and fill in until there is no trench around the root ball.

 Thanks so much! for your registration as customer at TeeningaPalmen.
 We value our customers very much!